Save on postage costs with Parcel Delivery & send a parcel to Russia today!

 Prohibited items for parcel delivery to Russia

-These items are not allowed under any circumstances, so please view the list below prior to booking your cheap parcel delivery to Russia.
+These items are not allowed under any circumstances, so please view the list below prior to booking your cheap delivery to Russia.

 Restricted items for delivery to Russia